Paris in Summer

-Summers in Paris comes with many interesting proposals, so skip the permanent collections and look for your favorite temporary exhibitions or visit the lesser-known museums in Paris.
+Summers in Paris usually come with many interesting proposals, so skip the permanent collections and look for your favorite temporary exhibitions or visit the lesser-known museums in Paris.

 10. DRINK AND DINE AL FRESCO

-Outdoor terraces are the place to be in Paris in the summer, when drinking and eating indoors feels like a crime.
+Outdoor terraces are the place to be in Paris in summer, when drinking and eating indoors feels like a crime.

 Although Paris is a busy and bustling city, there are still beer gardens, pop-up terraces tucked away behind the back of old buildings, and tables that spill onto the street for a drink or two.

 For dinner, you will find some of our favorite addresses of restaurants with a terrace in our Paris restaurant series, but of course, there are many more!

 TIP: these wine tote bags are perfect for carrying your bottles of rosé and keeping them safe and fresh!

 11. TAKE A DAY TRIP

-Summer in Paris is interesting, some would say exciting, but it is also an excellent time to explore other places around for a weekend or just a day.
+There are many fun things to do in Paris in the summer, but the Paris summer months are also an excellent time to explore other places around for a weekend or just a day.

 12. BEWARE OF PICKPOCKETS IN PARIS